 At first glance, Ecwid might look a little more basic than other ecommerce platforms.
 But, a closer peek under the hood reveals some surprisingly advanced features.

 For one thing, its direct integrations with additional sales channels like Instagram, Facebook, Google Shopping, and Amazon (US) rival those of Shopify and Wix.
+There's even an integration with TikTok that lets you tag products in posts.
 It also integrates with multichannel app Codisto, making it possible to connect your store to eBay and Amazon in other countries.
 What’s more, Ecwid offers point-of-sales (POS) integrations for physical stores via Square, Clover and other POS providers.

 Creating a multilingual site is also possible, as Ecwid allows you to display translations if you choose.
 It provides localized storefronts for 53 languages, based on the visitor’s browser language.
 Ecwid automatically translates store labels (e.g. ‘Add to cart’, ‘Product information’), while manual translations for product names and descriptions can be easily added in the backend.
 Incredibly, there’s no extra app (or cost) needed to enable this, as is the case with other platforms like Shopify.